 Chatham County’s transit system includes routs that will run through Chatham Park as homes and roadways are built.

 Yes.
 All roads in Chatham Park will be bicycle friendly, and all of Chatham Park will be connected by trails and greenways.

-Construction on this road will begin this summer and will be completed summer of 2017.
+Construction on this road was completed in 2017.
 The interchanges and ramps for Highway 64 are planned to be completed in 2018/early 2019.

 Chatham Park will conduct traffic studies to determine the need for road widening and additional turn lanes in each area.

 SPECIAL ASSESSMENT DISTRICT IN CHATHAM PARK

 The current North Carolina law regarding Special Assessment Districts allows developments that provide infrastructure benefiting an entire region to be eligible for reimbursement through a special assessment, similar to an H.O.A. fee.
 Items that might be eligible in a Special Assessment District include roadways that connect and benefit the regions, wastewater plant upgrades and new plants, bus shelters, and trails.